-There have been several reports on the failure rates and time to repair for PON system components (see the bibliography).
-The failure rates differ widely and depend on geography, environment, assumptions and component design, at a minimum.
-Table 1 is a compilation of the component failure rates taken from these references.
-The table has references for the different sources used for the failure rates and times to repair for the different elements of the network.
+There have been several reports on failure rates and time to repair for PON system components.
+Failure rates differ widely and depend on geography, environment, assumptions and component design, at a minimum.
+Table 1 is a compilation of the component failure rates taken from these references and has references to the various sources used for failure rates and times to repair for the different elements of the network.

-3.2 FIT - Failures in time and MTBF
+3.2 Failures in time and mean time between failures

 The failure of some network elements has more impact on services than others.
-For example, ONU failure or distribution fibre cut affects only one user.
-But a failure of OLT, feeder fibre or remote node can shut down the entire PON.
+For example, ONU failure or distribution fibre cuts affects only one user.
+But a failure of OLT, feeder fibre or a remote node can shut down the entire PON.
 Mean time to repair (MTTR) will also be different for different network elements.
 Table 1 summarizes some statistical data relating to unavailability of the network due to failure of network components.
-Here FIT is the failure frequency in 10 hours and MTTR is the mean time to repair for each failure.
+Here, the FIT column lists the failure frequency over 10^9 h and MTTR applies to each failure.